 During the lease term in Clifton

-During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Clifton, the tenant must allow us to access the rental home.
-Some valid reasons to come into rental property are to:
+During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Clifton, the renter must allow us to enter the rental home.
+Some good reasons to go into rental are to:

 - Provide required services, or